LawleyClasses/230-spring2017/Schedule.md

 - Course Syllabus

 ### Week 1 Tuesday Exercise
 In this exercise, you'll sign up for the (free) Github Student Developer Pack, and set up an account on the class Slack.
-[Instructions](week1/tuesdayExercise.md) are in the [week1 folder](week1/).
+Instructions are in the [tuesdayExercise](weekly_materials/week1/tuesdayExercise.md) file in the [week1 folder](weekly_materials/week1/).

 ### Week 1 Thursday Readings
 - [Slack Guides: Getting Started for New Users](https://get.slack.help/hc/en-us/articles/218080037-Getting-started-for-new-users)